recursedev54/Mirror-Scope/Readme.md

             - Quanticlaw
               - Blue Titan Lobster with Eldrich power
             - Nebugla
+              - Giant cosmic butterfly, over 30 feet in size, can be found in nebulas biomes.
             - Menalula
               - Continent-size luna moth capable of manipulating gravity waves on a similar scale to our moon
+            - Puptish
+              - Small pupfish like prismal, only found in rare hot spring holes
+            - Devlish
+              - Evolution of Puptish, much bigger, gaining a huge set of teeth, able to grow to the size of a large pit bull
+          - ### Ancient Mazing Prismals
+            - Anomolomatnus
+              - Anomolocaris inspired magnet shrimp, can often be found swimming in pairs, as if they are magnetized to each others side
+            - Aeocazzegiroth
+              - Evolution of Anomolomatnus, much bigger and heavier and slower, but with hardened neodynium plated skin and magnetic replulsion and propulsion abilities
           - ### Zoological Prismals
             - Vaquita
+            - Sunfish
+            - Vampire Squid
+            - Giant Squid
+            - Comb Jelly
+            - Barrel Fish
+            - Manta Ray
+            - Snailfish
+            - Salmon
+            - Rainbow Trout
+            - Bluegill
+            - Largemouth Bass
+            - Smallmouth Bass
+            - Halibut
+            - Flounder
+            - Bluefin Tuna
+            - Swordfish
+          - ### Ancient Zoological Prismals
+            - Plesiosaur
+            - Kronosaur
           - ### Prismals Typing
              - Each Prismal can have up to 2 types and 1 hidden type.
 The types are the same ones that Human element benders can have.
+- # Biomes (Prismals)
+  - ## Water-Based
+     - Hydrothermal Vents
+     - Cold Seeps
+     - Coral Reefs
+     - Sea
+     - Lake
+     - Ocean
+     - Reef
+     - Kelp Forest
+  - ## Land-Based
+    - Field
+    - Countryside
+  - ## Cave-Based
+    - Verdant Cave
+    - Ice Cave
+    - Volcanic Cave
+    - Staligmite Cave
+  - ## Space-Biomes
+    - Nebula
+    - Asteriod Field
 - # General Mechanics (Prismals)
    - ## Mining
       - Right click and hold to charge up your pickaxe axe or shovel swing, left click to release and break a block. some blocks made of harder materials take multiple swings to break. some valueable materials like ores have a risk of not dropping and being destroyed if you use a tool that is too powerful, or you charge up the tool too much and dont use enough finesse.